-Mohs Micrographic Surgery, or chemosurgery, is a highly effective, highly detailed surgery that is common in treating primary basal cell carcinoma.
-It is also used to treat melanoma-in-situ as well as squamous cell carcinoma.
-Micrographic surgery involves a doctor cutting out cancerous skin lesions starting from the bottom of the tumor and working up to the top layer of the skin.
+Mohs Micrographic Surgery is a highly effective, highly detailed surgery that is common in treating basal cell carcinoma as well as squamous cell carcinoma.
+Mohs micrographic surgery is a tissue sparing surgical procedure that involves a doctor excising the cancerous lesions from the top layer of the skin and working downward.
 After the skin layers are removed, they are immediately examined through a process called histology.
 This consists of microscopically examining tissue that have been frozen and treated with a special dye to determine if any more cancer remains.

 Since this is such a detailed surgery, which requires special skill and expertise, it is important to go to a highly trained and experienced dermatologist, such as Dr. Matthew Barrows.
-His team is skilled in performing micrographic surgery successfully and effectively.
-In addition, Dr. Barrows’ practice has a plastic surgeon on site who can work with patients post-surgery to minimize scarring.
+His team is skilled in performing Mohs micrographic surgery successfully and effectively.
+In addition, Dr. Barrows’s practice has a plastic surgeon on site who can work with patients post-surgery to repair all defects following surgery.

 Mohs Micrographic Surgery Reviews

 "I've been very pleased with Dr. Barrows and his friendly staff.
 He has been my dermatologist since 1999 and did very good work on my skin cancers on my nose....no plastic surgery needed!"- J.J. / Google / Jun 02, 2016

 "I had a bad skin cancer removed off my neck yesterday by Dr Barrows, 4cm x 6cm, down to the muscle..GREAT staff, GREAT Dr's..we had a blast while the Dr was doing the procedure..I won't go anywhere else now"- R.M. / Facebook / Apr 21, 2017